 How to Cook a Bavette Steak- Cast Iron Method

 - Remove the steak from the marinade.
 Shake off any excess.
-Salt and pepper both sides of the steak(s).1 ½ pounds Bavette steak, ¾ teaspoon black pepper, 1 ½ teaspoons kosher salt
+Salt and pepper both sides of the steak(s).1 ½ pounds Bavette steak, ¾ teaspoon black pepper, 1 ½ teaspoon kosher salt

 - Let the steaks rest for 5 minutes before slice.
 Serve with the remaining sauce,